krae93/krae93.github.io/_posts/2018-06-26-a_day_in_the_life_of_coding.markdown

 ---
 layout: post
 title:      "A Day in the Life of Coding"
-date:       2018-06-26 05:14:22 +0000
+date:       2018-06-26 01:14:23 -0400
 permalink:  a_day_in_the_life_of_coding
 ---

-This blogging thing isn't something I have done before, so if these first few seem odd it's all just part of my learning system.
+This blogging thing isn't something I have done before, so if these first few seem odd it's all just part of my learning process.

 I didn't realize how much coding effected how I do my job, or how any program I use at work relies on some form of code.
 In this technology driven world we live in most of our jobs (most of them) rely on computers in more than one way.
 I buy cars for a living, which is a weird concept I know, but it's how I make money.
 I won't go into the exact details of what my current job details but I do have to use computers the entire time.